top of page

 About me short

-I'm a hypermobile, late realized AuDHDer, list loving, thrift store scouring southerner turned Coloradan.
+I'm a list loving, thrift store scouring southerner turned Coloradan.

-When I'm not working, you can find me exploring the beautiful mountains in my backyard (via hiking or hammock depending on the day), tending to my ever growing collection of plants, diving into the research on chronic pain/nervous system regulation/neurodivergence, or immersed in one of my many new and ever rotating hobbies!
+When I'm not working, you can find me exploring the beautiful mountains in my backyard, tending to my ever growing collection of plants, diving into the research on chronic pain/nervous system regulation/neurodivergence, or immersed in one of my many new and ever rotating hobbies!

 about me